antronerds/r2-tutorials/original/R2Tutorials.md

 datatable**](Image:Image:OneGene_Datatable.png)

-The “track display selection” section can be opened by clicking on it.
+The ï¿½track display selectionï¿½ section can be opened by clicking on it.
 In here, you are able to toggle which tracks to display and/or hide within the YY-plots.
 Do note that these selections are non-persistent and will be forgotten as soon as you leave the xgeneview.
-Persistent, changes to the tracks can be made via the ‘my settings’ menu item, which is present in the main screen.
+Persistent, changes to the tracks can be made via the ï¿½my settingsï¿½ menu item, which is present in the main screen.
 Note that the adjustable settings panel including the customize track parameters are available throughout R2.